suryiavishnusoranam/currency_converter/README.md

 # Future Work

-- Adding support for additional currencies and implementing user preferences for customizing conversion settings.
+- To provide support for additional currencies and implement user preferences for customizing conversion settings.
-- Implementing a feature for historical exchange rate data visualization, allowing users to track currency trends over time.
+- To implement a feature for historical exchange rate data visualization, allowing users to track currency trends over time.